AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 Time to start writing some JavaScript.
 We won't put our code in its own `.js` file because we need the include argument in order to hit the right GitHub API endpoint, and that issue ID is only accessible in `_includes/comments.html`.
 So we'll have to put up with an inline script.

-First, we'll create some variables for ourselves at the top of this script to reference a few of the elements on the page:
+First, we'll create some variables up at the top to reference a few of the elements on the page:

 {% capture code %}{% raw %}<script>
   const commentsSection = document.getElementById('comments');